Growing a Sustainable Community through Education, Wholesome Food and Healthy Living.

 The McNulty Greenhouse was made possible by a generous grant from the Walmart Foundation and a grant from Ronald McDonald House Foundation.
 The Greenhouse Project is generously supported through the cooperation of Nay Aug Park Conservancy, Nay Aug Park Recreation Authority, The Parks and Recreation Department and the City of Scranton.

-The Greenhouse Project is partially funded by The William G. McGowan Foundation, Gertrude Hawk Chocolate, The Scranton Area Foundation, The United Way of Lackawanna County, Lackawanna Heritage Valley Association, Penn Foster and Johnny's Seeds.
+The Greenhouse Project is partially funded by The William G. McGowan Foundation, Gertrude Hawk Chocolate, The Scranton Area Foundation, The United Way of Lackawanna County, Lackawanna Heritage Valley Association, Penn Foster, Whole Kids Foundation, and Johnny's Seeds.

 We offer perennial and annual flowers, herbs, organic veggie seedlings, and hanging baskets for sale to support our programs for children and adults, including classes and trainings, educational documentaries and more.
 We are also in partnership with the Lackawaxen Farm Company to bring fresh, local products from over 25 farmers and producers for pick-up.